Shockley–Read–Hall (SRH) Recombination Model

 In this formulation, the recombination process is described in terms of a single trap level.
 The SRH model is therefore widely used because it provides an analytical expression that is straightforward to evaluate and captures the essential role of defect states in recombination.

-Limitations of the standard SRH model
+Limitations of the Standard SRH Model

 While powerful, the standard SRH equation comes with several important limitations: